dariovas/dai-lab-smtp/README.md

 ## Description

-In this github you will find a program for sending mail.
+In this GitHub you will find a program for sending mail.

 Emails are sent using the SMTP protocol.
 We have a list of victims.